 So can you really drink #roseallday?

-the beach, alone, with snacks, or raw oysters,” says Bertrand.
+poolside or the beach, alone, with snacks, or raw oysters,” says Bertrand.
 But, he also suggests that there are rosés that should be viewed as gastronomic and worthy of serving with a great meal.
-“Our Ballerine Brut and La Sauvageonne rosés are certainly that,” he says.“A good deal of rosé is for easy drinking, like our Gris Blanc or Hédonisme wines, perfect for poolside or
+“Our Ballerine Brut and La Sauvageonne rosés are certainly that,” he says.“A good deal of rosé is for easy drinking, like our Gris Blanc or Hédonisme wines, perfect for

 Since Provence is famed and celebrated for its pink wine, it’s also important to understand how you can take geography: “Rosés from the seaside of Provence with their subtle minerality are just perfect with seafood, and the ones from the western part of the region offer a well-balanced acidity, perfect on their own or paired with summer salads or BBQ,” says Hon.

 Read More: The Best BBQ & Grilling Wines

 But despite their freshness and essence of vacation or relaxation, Wallace argues that you should really be drinking rosé year-round (#guilty).
 “I most certainly do not consider rosé a ‘summer wine’—I am drinking it all year round.
 I think it’s just as delicious with your Thanksgiving turkey as it is with your 4th of July hamburger and I can’t think of a better beverage at a wedding than a bright, crisp, low alcohol rosé.”